 system hardening.
-However, many of these workstreams must continue, given ongoing developments and importance of sharing knowledge as various IOUs continue implementing mitigations, observing actual in-field effectiveness, and observing potential alternatives and new technologies to deploy.
-For instance, through the 2023 working group meetings, IOUs learned more about various potential covered conductor failure modes and associated needs to modify maintenance as a result,72 needing alignment on determining the estimated effectiveness for covered conductor,73 and developing an undergrounding working group.74
+However, many of these workstreams must continue, given ongoing developments and importance of sharing knowledge as various IOUs continue implementing mitigations, observing actual in-field effectiveness, researching covered conductor degradation and impact on lifetime risk mitigation effectiveness, and observing potential alternatives and new technologies to deploy.
+For instance, through the 2023 working group meetings, IOUs learned more about various potential covered conductor failure modes and associated needs to modify maintenance as a result,73 needing alignment on determining the estimated effectiveness for covered conductor,74 and developing an undergrounding working group.75